 Blend of artificial colors and a few natural botanicals.
 NB Tints of Nature also produce a permanent line which contains PPD.
 Ensure you choose from the Semi-Permanent range of henna creams.

 3. Permanent hair dye

-Instead of PPD, a few products use similar chemicals called PTD / PTDS or TD / TDS to impart permanent color, but these aren’t always as effective as PPD, and perhaps a third or so of people who react to PPD also react — sometimes severely — to these alternatives.
-Any product declaring itself PPD free and permanent will probably contain PTD or TD.
+In place of PPD, a few products contain similar chemicals called PTD / PTDS or TD / TDS to impart permanent color, but these aren’t always as effective as PPD, and perhaps a third or so of people who react to PPD also react — sometimes severely — to these alternatives.
+Any product declaring itself both ‘PPD free’ and ‘permanent’ will probably contain PTD or TD.
 Proceed with particular caution if you have confirmed PPD allergy.